freedomofpress/dangerzone/BUILD.md

 Install [Docker Desktop](https://www.docker.com/products/docker-desktop).

-Install Python 3.10.4 (x86) [from python.org](https://www.python.org/downloads/release/python-3104/).
+Install the **latest Python 3.10** (x86) [from python.org](https://www.python.org/downloads/windows/).
 When installing it, make sure to check the "Add Python 3.10 to PATH" checkbox on the first page of the installer.

 Install [poetry](https://python-poetry.org/).
 Open PowerShell, and run: